eswann/ClearScript.Manager/README.md

 	ManagerPool.CurrentPool.ReturnToPool(runtimeManager);

-Additional examples are available in the unit tests...but I will add some simple guidance soon.
+Additional examples are available in the unit tests.